There’s been a question around the hockey world for years: How do you stop the Washington Capitals power play and, more specifically, Alex Ovechkin?

 With two of them coming this year, one thing has been most apparent when watching this team play on the powerplay: keep an eye on the left side.

-When you’re playing Washington, there are two things you simply cannot do on the penalty kill and that is turn your back on Ovechkin and leave any passing lanes going to that left side of the ice open.
+When you’re playing Washington, the two things you simply cannot do on the penalty kill are turning your back on Ovechkin and leaving any passing lanes going to that left side of the ice open.

 With a defensive-minded team like Florida, the task seems pretty easy on paper.

 You have your top man guarding that left face-off circle, where Ovechkin usually hangs out up top, you have your left defenseman carefully watching if Ovechkin moves up to the front of the net while also keying in on Wilson taking residence up front, and then your two men on the right locked into their assignments while being aware of the passing lanes.

 If just one man loosens up on his assignment and the puck flurries its way over to Ovechkin, that’s where it gets dangerous.

 He can shoot from just about anywhere on the ice, so if you give him a fraction of a second and just enough room, he’ll strike.

 That’s how he’s gotten 731 goals over the course of his career and is the first player since Wayne Gretzky himself broke the record to even be taken seriously as a candidate to finish his career with the most goals in NHL history.

 The object of the Panthers’ game tonight is simple: keep the puck away from that left side of the ice.